rohanrhu/Swipy/README.md

 Function that calculates the swipe threshold.
 The function takes a `SwipyModel` and returns a `Double`.

-You'll most likely want to use calculate the swipe threshold based on the width of the swipe actions view that is a property in the `SwipyModel`. (`\.swipeActionsWidth`)
+You'll most likely want to use calculate the swipe threshold based on the width of the swipe actions view that is a property in the `SwipyModel`. (`\.SwipyActionsWidth`)

 > [!NOTE]
-> Default: `\.swipeActionsWidth`
+> Default: `\.SwipyActionsWidth`

 #### Option: `swipeBehavior: SwipySwipeBehavior`